 Tiger’s Nest, Bhutan

 Thanks to the low flow of tourists in the area, most of the hotels and resorts in the country are higher quality.
 There are plenty of 5-star lodges to choose from but Bhutan Spirit Sanctuary stands above the rest.
 The Sanctuary recommends you stay a minimum of five nights to fully immerse in the culture.
 Activities include hiking to a nearby monastery to join student monks in morning meditation, yoga lessons, and spa treatments.
 Spa therapy is extremely popular at Bhutanese lodges.
-It’s impossible to not relax on this vacation.
+It’s impossible to not relax while vacationing at this amazing adventure destination .

 Whether you’re a fan of spicy food or not, you will encounter mouth tingling spice levels in Bhutan.
 The Bhutanese are famous for their love of spice.
 One of the most shocking culture shocks is how spicy traditional food in Bhutan is.
 While you’re in town you must try emma datshi, a dish of boiled chillies and native cheese.
 This dish is especially spicy and a source of local pride.
 You’ll be able to challenge your taste buds and come back a more resilient person.

 We put in the research and found these two great Bhutan adventures from G-Adventures available to book now: